 You can either use the same models as standard simulation or set up your own pulse or step signal and test conditions.

 Example of TDR Analysis

 The best way to see what makes TDR simulation worth having is to use it like the hardware Dugald showed me in the lab.
 The Time Domain Reflector becomes our signal generator, source impedance, and load impedance.
 Now we’re looking at the quality of the interconnect and at that alone.

 The signal is a differential DDR4 byte lane strobe.

 A lot can happen on the road from the controller to SDRAM and TDR simulation makes checking much easier.

 Let’s set up a TDR analysis (Figure 5).
 I know this kind of memory has fast rise times.
 In any case, fast rise times on a stimulus will find more subtle glitches than slow ones.
-I want to choose a rise time that my hardware TDR can manage if I need to compare results.
-I’ve chosen a simple step stimulus with 50ps rise time.
+I want to choose a rise time that my hardware Time Domain Reflector can manage if I need to compare results.
+I’ve chosen a simple step stimulus with a 50ps rise time.

 I’ve chosen to disregard simulation models except for package parasitics and connect both ends at the system impedance.
 In case you’re wondering where I got those single-ended, differential mode and common mode impedances from, they match the expected values in the routing.
 I created a scenario in Electrical Editor and solved the expected track configuration (Figure 4).
 The results don’t show a common-mode value directly, but you can get it by dividing the even-mode impedance by two.
 I played a little rough with the precision, but you can experiment with impedance values, especially when it comes to modality.
 The difference between the odd-mode and single-ended values depends a lot on differential coupling and the distance to the nearest reference plane.